Be The Toast of Your Tailgate

 Outdoors

-Bring a heating source- To ensure delicious snacks, be sure you have a heating source at hand.
-Insulated dishes are great, but will quickly lose their heat in the outdoor air.
-Consider bringing a crockpot or two, a propane camping stove, or even a fold-up grill.
-Aluminum pans and tinfoil are a great way to protect the food while heating up your offerings.
-To power you through, a natural gas generator can really do the trick!
+Bring a heating source.
+To ensure delicious snacks, make sure you have a way to keep food warm.
+Insulated dishes are great but quickly lose heat in the outdoor air.
+Consider bringing a crockpot, a propane camping stove, or a fold-up grill.
+Aluminum pans and tinfoil are excellent for protecting and heating food on the go.
+For extra power, a natural gas generator can really do the trick!

 Indoors